rogue-capers/vscode_portfolio/docs/Portfolio/college surplus sale.md

 When I arrived to my local college's surplus sale shortly after they opened, I didn't see any instructions or signs to indicate how the sale was setup or how it worked.
 After wandering around the warehouse to get my bearings I had made the following observations:

-* There are 3 tables being staffed by employees and two people wearing high visability vests and carrying clip boards
+* There are 3 tables being staffed by employees and two people wearing high visibility vests and carrying clip boards
 * Some shelving racks have a sign indicating the items must be bid on, but most items don't have bid numbers
 * Some items do not have any signage, bid numbers, or price tags